11 Plus CSSE, CEM, GL and Independent School Comprehension Tips – 2019

 ‘Use evidence from the text to back up the given answer’

-- This means that you are asked to quote a certain example from the passage within your answer in order to support your statement.
+- This means that you are asked to quote a specific example from the passage within your answer to support your statement.
 Don’t forget to look at the number of marks in each question.
-This will tell you whether you need more than one example and/or quote in order to complete the answer and score maximum points.
+This will tell you whether you need more than one example and/or quote to complete the answer and score maximum points.

 ‘Use your own words’

-- When you are asked to give an answer using your own words it means that you should not quote or use any words used in the text in their exact form.
+- When you are asked to answer using your own words, you should not quote or use any words used in the text in their exact form.
 Instead, you should rephrase the needed part of the text when answering.

 ‘Use specific reference to the text’